 Modern Brewing

-Today women are still only a very small percentage of brewers in Germany, but the numbers are growing.
+Today, women are still only a tiny percentage of the brewers in Germany, but the number is growing.
 The Meinel Sisters of Meinel-Bräu in Hof, Bavaria are 13th Generation brewers.
-Sigi Friedman took over Brauerei Friedmann from her father, and plans to pass the business to her daughter.
+Sigi Friedman took over Brauerei Friedmann from her father and plans to pass the business to her daughter.
 And, of course, Sister Doris, the last beer brewing nun in the Mallersdorf Abbey Brewery.
 (Read More About them HERE)

-And with my supreme bottle capping experience, I feel I can claim the slightest connection to all the German Beer Brewing women!
+And with my supreme bottle-capping experience, I feel that I can claim the slightest connection to all the German Beer Brewing women!
 Let’s hope the next generation brings more women to the Brauerei!

 Prost!